 Control the look and feel of your store

-One of the biggest annoucements from the platform is the release of Online Store 2.0, which is a combination of new features and improvements that will help you to significantly customise your ecommerce offering.
+One of the biggest announcements from the platform is the release of Online Store 2.0, which is a combination of new features and improvements that will help you to significantly customise your eCommerce offering.

 It will now be easier to control the layout and look of a Shopify store, allowing for extra flexibility with sections and blocks – all without having to edit the code of your site.